apache/cloudstack-documentation/source/developersguide/alloc.rst

 *com.cloud.vm.VirtualMachineProfile vmProfile*

-VirtualMachineProfile describes one virtual machine.
-This allows the adapters like Allocators to process the information in the virtual machine and make determinations on what the virtual machine profile should look like before it is actually started on the hypervisor.
+VirtualMachineProfile describes one Instance.
+This allows the adapters like Allocators to process the information in the virtual machine and make determinations on what the Instance profile should look like before it is actually started on the hypervisor.

 StoragePoolAllocators can make use of the following information present in the VirtualMachineProfile:

--  The VirtualMachine instance that specifies properties of the guest VM.
+-  The VirtualMachine Instance that specifies properties of the guest Instance.

--  The VirtualMachineTemplate, the template to be used to start the VM.
+-  The VirtualMachineTemplate, the Template to be used to start the Instance.

 *com.cloud.deploy.DeploymentPlan plan*

 DeploymentPlan should specify:

--  dataCenterId: The data center the VM should deploy in
+-  dataCenterId: The data center the Instance should deploy in

--  podId: The pod the VM should deploy in; null if no preference
+-  podId: The pod the Instance should deploy in; null if no preference

--  clusterId: The cluster the VM should deploy in; null if no preference
+-  clusterId: The cluster the Instance should deploy in; null if no preference

--  poolId: The storage pool the VM should be created in; null if no preference
+-  poolId: The storage pool the Instance should be created in; null if no preference

 *com.cloud.deploy.DeploymentPlanner.ExcludeList avoid*

-The ExcludeList specifies what datacenters, pods, clusters, hosts, storagePools should not be considered for allocating this guest VM.
+The ExcludeList specifies what datacenters, pods, clusters, hosts, storagePools should not be considered for allocating this Guest Instance.
 StoragePoolAllocators should avoid the pools that are mentioned in ExcludeList.poolIds